One Fund

 So will we ever hear about local or global missions?

 Yes!
-We will regularly feature these missions in our worship service and other communications.
+We will find ways to feature these missions in our worship and other communications.
 We want our church family to stay updated about their work, so we can rejoice in what God accomplishes!
-Stay tuned for upcoming ways where we will specifically highlight what God did through Northsiders this summer.

-The Elders made this decision with the support of the Ministry Staff.
-They acted on the Executive Finance Team’s recommendations.
-The Executive Finance Team members are Gary Hoyack, Sandy Applewhite, Jim Martin, Alan Cooper, David Sessions, and Ryan Porche.
+The Elders made this decision with the Ministry Staff’s support, acting on the Executive Finance Team’s recommendations.
+The Executive Finance Team members are: Gary Hoyack, Sandy Applewhite, Jim Martin, Alan Cooper, David Sessions, and Ryan Porche.
 They are happy to answer your questions about this shift.

 What is the leadership doing to cut expenses and handle our funds responsibly?